No script

 10. Go for a walk in Roses Park

-Roses Park is famous in the entire country during the warm season for its collection of flowers (not just roses).
+Roses Park is one of Timișoara's notable green spaces, renowned throughout the country during the warm season for its collection of flowers (not just roses).
+Its well-kept rose gardens make it a popular spot for relaxation among locals and visitors alike.

 Established at the close of the 19th century, this beautiful park boasts more than 9,000 rose bushes and 450 trees.
 Its lush greenery and vibrant blooms have earned Timisoara the charming nickname 'The City of Flowers.'